Hessian fabric: Uses

 Hessian is often used to make gunny sacks, and to ship goods like coffee beans and rooibos tea.
 It is breathable and so resists condensation and associated spoilage of contents.
-It is also durable enough to withstand rough handling in transit; these properties have also led to its use for temporary protection as wet covering to prevent rapid moisture loss in the setting of cement and concrete in the construction industry.
-Hessian is also commonly used to make effective sandbags; hessian sacks filled with sand are often used for flood mitigation in temporary embankments against floodwaters or field fortifications.
+It is also durable enough to withstand rough handling in transit.

+Its durability and handling when wet have also led to its use for temporary protection (as wet covering) to prevent rapid moisture loss during the setting phase of cement and concrete in the construction industry.

+Hessian is also commonly used to make effective sandbags: hessian sacks filled with sand are often used for flood mitigation in temporary embankments against floodwaters, or in the building of temporary or field fortifications.

-Shipping
+Transportation, handling of bulk goods, logistics and shipping

 The transportation of agricultural products often involves bags made from hessian jute fabric.
-Hessian jute bags (commonly known as gunnysacks) are used to ship wool, tobacco, and cotton, as well as foodstuffs such as coffee, flour, vegetables, and grains.
+Hessian jute bags (commonly known as gunnysacks) are used to ship wool, tobacco, and cotton, as well as foodstuffs such as coffee, potatoes, flour, vegetables, and grains.
 Hessian jute's ability to allow the contents of bags to breathe makes it excellent for preventing or minimizing rotting due to trapped moisture.
-In some cases, hessian can even be specially treated to avoid specific kinds of rot and decay.
+In some cases, hessian can even be specially treated to help avoid specific kinds of rot and decay.

 Hessian is also often used for the transportation of unprocessed dry tobacco.
 This material is used for much the same reasons as it would be used for coffee.
 Hessian sacks in the tobacco industry hold up to 200 kg (440lb) of tobacco, and due to hessian's toughness, a hessian sack can have a useful life of up to three years.